Are you looking for advice, tips and inspiration on how to spend 2 days in Brussels? You’re in the right place!

-Dotted around and near to Grand-Place are three pissing statues.
+Dotted around and near to Grand-Place are three peeing statues.

 You’ve likely heard of Manneken-Pis, which is the boy version and oldest of the three statues, which was built in the 1600s.
 He’s become something of a mascot for Brussels over the years and you may even be lucky enough to see him in an interesting outfit!

 Next up is Jeanneke-Pis, the girl version.
-She was built in the 1980s and is so well hidden that only devoted fans are able to find her.
+She was built in the 1980s and is so well hidden that only devoted fans can find her.
 She was actually my favourite because of this!

 And lastly, there’s Het Zinneke (sometimes also called Zinneke-Pis), which is the dog version.
 Built in the 1990s, this cute little dog can be found peeing against a bollard by the side of the road.